 You have many options.
-You can occasionally offer some services for free or at a reduced rate in exchange for a longer contract.
-For example, if your customers sign-up for a year of service, you can offer one month of free mowing.
+Besides sending thank you notes to your customers, you can occasionally offer some services for free or at a reduced rate in exchange for a longer contract.
+For example, if your customers sign up for a year of service, you can offer one month of free mowing.

 Bundled services are another option.
 You can offer reduced rates if the customer purchases multiple services at one time.
 For example, if your client already wants weekly mowing, offer them a discount on other services like fertilizing or pond cleaning.

 Bundling makes sense for both you and your customers.
 Your customers get a discount while you save money on operating costs.
 It’s more cost-efficient to perform multiple services at one location than to drive around town from place to place and it’s a great way to get lawn care customers fast.

 Additionally, people like control over their purchasing options.
 If you only offer one type of service, people feel restricted.
 Instead, offer different tiers of service such as budget and premium options.

 - Stay Organized